If you've ever been to the docks in a large coastal city, you've undoubtedly seen bulk shipping.

 - Loading onto a shipping vessel.
 Your container will be loaded into the hull or onto the deck of a large ship.
 This is done using a large crane and each ship can hold thousands of twenty-foot containers.

 - Unloading at the destination port.
 The process will be reversed at the destination and your goods will be loaded onto trucks for final mile delivery.
+They can even be delivered to your warehousing facility if you participate in a consignment inventory model.

-What Kind of Goods Can I Send with Bulk Shipping?
+What Kind of Goods Can I Send With Bulk Shipping?

 There are hundreds of types of goods you can send via bulk shipping, but they are generally classified as dry bulk or liquid bulk.
 These two groups are shipped and loaded in different ways, but both are very common in bulk shipping.